paribeir/minishell/README.md

 ## Overview

 **Mini(s)hell** is a Unix-like shell written in C that mimics Bash.
-It has a history, allows you to run commands and built-ins, handles pipes, redirection, heredoc and basic signals (SIGINT, SIGTERM, EOF).
+It has a history, allows you to run commands and built-ins, handles pipes, redirections, heredocs and basic signals (SIGINT, SIGTERM, EOF).

 ## Features